a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 			1. But this is not relocatable address
 				1. vma and lma are same for this section (it is in FLASH)
 					1. Linker generates absolute addresses for the section
+		4. Linker also generates load addresses
+			1. The addresses fall in LMA memory region
+		5. `.data`
+			1. Load address is in FLASH
+			2. Absolute address is in SRAM (falls in 0x20000000)

 ### Location Counter ###
+1. We need to know the boundary
+	1. Where .rodata ends
+2. We need to know the size (or ending address of .rodata and .data)

 ### Linker Script Symbols ###
 ### Writing Linker Script From Scratch Part-3 ###
 ### Linking and Linker Flags ###